airbytehq/airbyte/docs/integrations/sources/pipedrive.md

 Step 1 - Register a Pipedrive app:

 Pipedrive allows integrations with its API through **registered apps**.
-So, to authenticate Airbyte, first, we create a Pipedrive private app in the marketplace.
+So, to authenticate Airbyte, first you need to create a Pipedrive private app in the marketplace.
 Follow these [instructions](https://pipedrive.readme.io/docs/marketplace-registering-the-app) to register your integration.

 Step 2 - Follow the Oauth Authorization flow:

-With the registered app, now we can follow the authorization flow to obtain the `client_id`, `client_secret`, and `refresh_token` secrets.
-Pipedrive has some documentation about it: https://pipedrive.readme.io/docs/marketplace-oauth-authorization.
+With the registered app, you can follow the authorization flow to obtain the `client_id`, `client_secret`, and `refresh_token` secrets.
+Pipedrive has documentation about it: https://pipedrive.readme.io/docs/marketplace-oauth-authorization.

 Step 3 - Configure Airbyte: